CyberTriber/python/README.md

 # python
-some of my py scripts
+some of my .py scripts